-The STI mode is one of the modes of operation for the Nor140 instrument.
+The STI mode is one of the modes of operation for the sound level meter.
 By selecting this mode, the instrument will automatically be configured for STImeasurements.
-For selection, press MODE after switching the instrument on, and select STI by pressing the numeric button 5.
+For selection, press MODE after switching the instrument on, and select STI by pres-sing the numeric button 5.
 After the selection, the instrument is ready for a STI-measurement.
 A "\$"-sign in the upper left corner of the display indicates the STImode of operation.